 The class teacher controls the direction of homework and the nature of tasks undertaken.
 The teacher will:

-- Set homework on Class Charts according to Academy guidelines and discuss the homework expectations in class.
+- Set homework as assignments on Microsoft Teams according to Academy guidelines and discuss the homework expectations in class.

 - Provide the necessary resources.

 - Set deadlines for completed work and ensure that they are met.

 - Ensure that students are given feedback on their homework.
 This can be as personalised feedback on Teams, or as part of lesson through peer or self-assessment.
 For KS4, longer pieces and practice exam questions should be given a medal and mission.

 - Ensure students are rewarded for homework completion and sanctions are set when students have failed to meet the homework deadline.

 - Monitor the setting of homework on Microsoft Teams according to the school guidelines and discuss homework expectations in the department.

 - Monitor the rewards and sanctions given by the class teacher for each group.